amomsi/RHCA-Performance-Study-Guide/tunables.md

 fs.file-max=<value>
 kernel.threads-max=<value>

-#Configure swap tendency or influence
+#Configure swap tendency or influence.
+A value of 0 means the system will not swap.
+100 means swap when needed.
 vm.swappiness=<value>
 ```